Skip to main content

 Stanley died on August 11, 1977, in Washington, CT.

 *The National Art Museum of Sport was a touring collection in 1963; it became permanently housed in NYC in 1968, and later in New Haven.
 It eventually moved to Indianapolis.
-The collection was acquired by the Children's Museum of Indianapolis in 2017, and is currently [2020] on display there.
+The collection was acquired by the Children's Museum of Indianapolis in 2017, but the Martineau work has since been sold.

 Sources: